chris1armstrong/P2P-Sim/README.md

   compile with "javac *.java"\
   execute a setup script in the format of setup.sh and setup2.sh with "./setup.sh"\
   These scripts will open each peer in a new xterm window, where they can be controlled individually

+### Script arguments
+  The executable part of this line is “java cdht 1 3 4 400 0.1”.\
+  The first input argument, i.e., 1” is the identity of the peer to be initialised.\
+  The second and third arguments, i.e., 3 and 4, are the identities of the two successive peers.\
+  The forth argument is Maximum Segment Size (MSS) used to determine the size of the data that must be transferred in each segment, MSS in this example is set to 400.
+The chunk size when dividing up a file for transfer to the requester.\
+  The last argument is the drop probability which must be between 0-1.
+This is the simulated chance of packets being lost in file transfer.

 ## Available commands
   quit - this will soft kill the peer, informing its neighbours and updating quickly\